 7. Any control devices that restrict operation of the actuator cannot be used.
 This includes certain sway control devices.
 The actuator must be free to telescope in response to braking requirements.

 8. Equalizing or weight distributing hitches may be used, allow six to eight inches free chain length.

-DANGER: Tongue weight beyond rating limits will interfere with performance of actuator, and braking system, and the tow vehicle.
+DANGER: Tongue weight outside rating limits will interfere with performance of actuator, and braking system, and the tow vehicle.